-The projections shown above assume all assumptions are met each and every year in the future.
+The projections shown above assume all assumptions are met each and every year in the future including an assumption for future Supplemental COLAs.
 We know that will not be the case.
 We developed six hypothetical scenarios to illustrate the impact actual investment returns may have on future funded status and contribution rates.
-The scenarios are balanced between positive and negative scenarios and are based on a normal distribution of one and five year expected returns as shown in the table below using the 2015 30-year capital market assumptions from SFERS' investment consultant NEPC (Geometric return = 8.1%, standard deviation = 12.5%).
+The scenarios are balanced between positive and negative scenarios and are based on a normal distribution of one and five year expected returns as shown in the table below using the 5-7 year capital market assumptions from SFERS' investment consultant NEPC (Geometric return = 7.1%, standard deviation = 12.4%).